raspberrypilearning/pride-prejudice-zombies/en/step_2.md

 ### Hardware

-+ An internet connected computer
++ A computer connected to the internet

 ### Software

 + Python 3
-+ Python 3 requests module.
-This can be installed by typing the following into a terminal.
++ Python 3 `requests` module, which can be installed by typing the following into a terminal window

 	```bash
 	sudo pip3 install requests